mehulagg/gitlab_test/doc/user/gitlab_com/index.md

 GitLab offers Linux and Windows shared runners hosted on GitLab.com for executing your pipelines.

 NOTE: **Note:**
 Shared Runners provided by GitLab are **not** configurable.
+Shared Runners are also [unable to authenticate with private container registries](../../ci/docker/using_docker_images.md#requirements-and-limitations) that require additional binaries (such as Amazon Elastic Container Registry (ECR)), as additional configuration is required that is not suitable for a multi tenant environment such as GitLab.com.
 Consider [installing your own Runner](https://docs.gitlab.com/runner/install/) if you have specific configuration needs.

 ### Linux Shared Runners